-A stylish dinner party doesn’t have to be all about trying to out do another host, or spending five days learning how to create the perfect swan from a napkin.
+A stylish dinner party doesn’t have to be all about trying to outdo another host or spending five days learning how to create the perfect swan from a napkin.
 It’s about time, and how much of it you can devote to your guests.
 That is the true key to the whole event.
 If you don’t spend enough time with the people, you invite you may as well have not invited them in the first place.

 Chose a theme for your party.
-If the majority of your friends work in the city in the week, give them a break by doing something a little more fun like a fancy dress party.
-I chose an Oscars themed event where the boys came in suits, and the girls wore dresses.
+If the majority of your friends work in the city during the week, give them a break by doing something a little more fun like a fancy dress party.
+I chose an Oscars-themed event where the boys came in suits, and the girls wore dresses.
 It set the tone for the evening.
 This allowed me to choose the correct ones for the table and dining room, as well as the music – I chose some classic movie soundtracks from iTunes.
 If you don’t want to be bothered with venue dressing, you can get companies to help you do it.

 If you want to have a stylish evening and you are feeling creative why not make some handmade invitation letters, they are fairly simple.
-However if creativity is not really up your street, you can buy some ornate and fancy ones from places such as Etsy.
+However, if creativity is not really up your street, you can buy some ornate and fancy ones from places such as Etsy.
 Another great tip is to ask if anyone has any dietary requirements on the invite.
-This way you won’t find out mid-way through your starter than one of your friends can’t have milk.
+This way you won’t find out mid-way through your starter that one of your friends can’t have milk.
 Buy lots of candles or tealights, they are much more stylish than standard lighting and make the evening seem more intimate.

 Drinks are a tough one to get right.
 I usually let the theme dictate it somewhat.
 For our Oscars evening, it was all champagne.
 On one of my other evenings, punch was more fitting.
-If in doubt though, let your guests bring a bottle, at least the will have something to drink that they definitely like.
+If in doubt though, let your guests bring a bottle, at least they will have something to drink that they definitely like.